SAP/spartacus-docs/_pages/dev/security/security-headers.md

 ## HTTP Strict-Transport-Security

 The HSTS security header forces the web browser to access the storefront by https only.
-This contributes to protocol downgrading and cookie hijacking.
+This prevents potential protocol downgrading and cookie hijacking.

 This is a pretty basic header that should be applied by default to Spartacus applications.